sunlightlabs/opendatapoliciesdecoded/README.md

 Follow along on Twitter

 ## Supported by
-Open Data Policies Decoded development was funded by the [Bloomberg Philanthropies] (http://www.bloomberg.org) [What Works Cities] (http://whatworkscities.bloomberg.org) program.
+Open Data Policies Decoded development was funded by the [Bloomberg Philanthropies] (http://www.bloomberg.org) [What Works Cities] (http://whatworkscities.bloomberg.org) initiative.
 Development of State Decoded (the software for which Open Data Policies Decoded software was based on) was funded by [the John S. and James L. Knight Foundation’s News Challenge](http://www.knightfoundation.org/grants/20110158/).